Azure-Samples/app-service-agent-framework-travel-agent-dotnet-webjob/README.md

 A demonstration of building asynchronous, long-running AI applications using the [Microsoft Agent Framework](https://learn.microsoft.com/en-us/agent-framework/overview/agent-framework-overview) on Azure App Service.
 This sample showcases server-side persistent agents with conversation threads, background processing with Service Bus, and state management with Cosmos DB.

+See the blog post for more details: [Build Long-Running AI Agents on Azure App Service with Microsoft Agent Framework](https://techcommunity.microsoft.com/blog/appsonazureblog/build-long-running-ai-agents-on-azure-app-service-with-microsoft-agent-framework/4463159)

 ## What is Agent Framework?

 The [Microsoft Agent Framework](https://learn.microsoft.com/en-us/agent-framework/overview/agent-framework-overview) is a comprehensive platform for building, deploying, and managing AI agents.
 Unlike simple chat completions, Agent Framework provides: